OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.2.1 RLIMIT_MEMLOCK

-RLIMIT_MEMLOCK (amount of pinned pages the process is allowed to have), if you see below error at Kahawai start up, it's likely caused by too small RLIMIT_MEMLOCK settings.
+RLIMIT_MEMLOCK (amount of pinned pages the process is allowed to have), if you see below error at start up, it's likely caused by too small RLIMIT_MEMLOCK settings.

 ```bash
 EAL: Cannot set up DMA remapping, error 12 (Cannot allocate memory)